Team GEMINI.md: shared AI conventions for multi-developer projects

 Keeping it current:

 GEMINI.md drifts if no one owns it.
-Assign ownership the same way you'd assign ownership of CONTRIBUTING.md — a specific person, a review in the same PR when conventions change.
+Assign ownership the same way you'd assign ownership of CONTRIBUTING.md.
+A specific person, a review in the same PR when conventions change.
 A stale GEMINI.md that contradicts the codebase is worse than no GEMINI.md.

 Review it in retros: